davelpz/rray/README.md

 - corner: Corner of the area light source
 - uvec: U vector of the area light source
 - vvec: V vector of the area light source
-- samples: Number of samples for the area light source (default 50)
+- level: sample level for the area light source (default 5), total number of samples will be level squared

 Example:
 ```yaml